 This Act shall come into operation on such day as is fixed by proclamation 1.

-3. Interpretation
+3. Terms used in this Act

 (1) In this Act, unless the contrary intention appears —

-“associated employee” means a person in the employment of an associated employer;
+associated employee means a person in the employment of an associated employer;

-“associated employer” means a body mentioned in Schedule 1 that is an associated employer under the regulations;
+associated employer means a body mentioned in Schedule 1 that is an associated employer under the regulations;

-“Authority” means the Fire and Emergency Services Authority of Western Australia established by section 4 of the Fire and Emergency Services Authority of Western Australia Act 1998;
+Authority means the Fire and Emergency Services Authority of Western Australia established by section 4 of the Fire and Emergency Services Authority of Western Australia Act 1998;

-“chief executive officer” means the chief executive officer of the Authority, as referred to in section 19 of the Fire and Emergency Services Authority of Western Australia Act 1998;
+chief executive officer means the chief executive officer of the Authority, as referred to in section 19 of the Fire and Emergency Services Authority of Western Australia Act 1998;

-“Commissioner” has the same meaning as in the Commonwealth Act;
+Commissioner has the same meaning as in the Commonwealth Act;

-“Commonwealth Act” means —
+Commonwealth Act means —

 (a) the Superannuation Industry (Supervision) Act 1993 of the Commonwealth; or